OS-EDA/Course/Chapter_04_OpenROAD_first_run/c04_training_bonus.md

 # Chapter 04 - OpenROAD first run - TRAINING - Bonus

+## 1. Build the IBEX RISC-V design

+Build another example from the flow script designs:
+- The IBEX RISC-V example.
+- Modify and follow the steps from the common training for this task.

-## Integrate a new design into OpenROAD flowscripts
+## 2. Integrate a new design into OpenROAD flowscripts

 In this training session you will integrate a new design for using it with OpenROAD flowscripts.
 You can either: